AuroraEditor/AuroraEditor/README.md

 If you created an awesome feature for Aurora Editor why not [Show and tell](https://github.com/AuroraEditor/AuroraEditor/discussions/categories/show-and-tell), and celebrate with the community and developers of Aurora Editor.

 When we have some awesome news or a big announcement to make, we will be making it in the [announcement Discussion](https://github.com/AuroraEditor/AuroraEditor/discussions/categories/announcements).
-So stay tuned for any future annoucments.
+So stay tuned for any future announcements.

 ## Difference between `AuroraEditor` and `CodeEdit`